yrashk/yrashk.github.io/docs/startups/past.md

 information (such as ownership structure, KPIs and other documents) by startups to prove to their investors that those weren't essentially _made up last night_, providing better assurance of the accuracy of this information.

-!!! tip "Domain was gone and is now listed on [HugeDomains](https://www.hugedomains.com/domain_profile.cfm?d=trustatom.com) for $2,795"
+!!! tip "Domain has gone and is now listed on [HugeDomains](https://www.hugedomains.com/domain_profile.cfm?d=trustatom.com) for $2,795"

 !!! tip "[streamline.vc](https://streamline.vc) was also let go and is now on sale on [Dan.com](https://dan.com/buy-domain/streamline.vc) for $7,495"